 The peer review summary statement is a product of scientific peer review.
-Each summary statement includes the peer review scores, and an evaluation of the project as assessed by the peer reviewers according to the evaluation criteria published in this program announcement.
+Each summary statement includes the peer review scores and an evaluation of the project as assessed by the peer reviewers according to the evaluation criteria published in this program announcement.

 3. Programmatic Review: The second tier is programmatic review.
 Programmatic review is accomplished by the IP, which is composed of scientists, clinicians, and consumer advocates.
 The scientific members of the IP represent diverse disciplines and specialty areas, and the consumer members represent national advocacy constituencies.
-One of the functions of programmatic review is to select a broad portfolio of grants across all disciplines.
-Programmatic review is a comparison-based process in which proposals from multiple research areas compete in a common pool.
-IP members primarily use the peer review summary statements, and the proposal abstracts.
+One of the functions of programmatic review is to structure a broad portfolio of grants across all disciplines.
+Programmatic review is a comparisonbased process in which proposals from multiple research areas compete in a common pool.
+IP members primarily use the peer review summary statements and the proposal abstracts.
+Note that for Breast Cancer Center of Excellence Awards, the Proposal Relevance and Center of Excellence Synergy Statements will be available for programmatic review.
 SOWs may also be reviewed.
 Full proposals are not forwarded to programmatic review.